MicrosoftDocs/PowerShell-Docs/jea/README.md

 ## Explore the experience guide
-Ready to create your first JEA endpoint?
-Learn how to author, deploy, and use your own JEA endpoint.
+Ready to learn how to author, deploy, and use your own JEA endpoint?

-This guide gets you started quickly with a pre-built JEA endpoint to get an idea of how the end-user experience feels, then walks you through recreating the endpoint from scratch to help explain session configurations and Role Capabilities.
+This guide gets you started quickly with a pre-built JEA endpoint to get an idea of what the end-user experience is like, then walks you through recreating an endpoint from scratch to help demonstrate concepts like session configurations and Role Capabilities.
 1. [Introduction](introduction.md)
 Briefly review why you should care about JEA